| World Development

 Female "empowerment" has increasingly become a policy goal, both as an end to itself and as a means to achieving other development goals.
 Microfinance in particular has often been argued, but not without controversy, to be a tool for empowering women.
 Here, using a randomized controlled trial, we examine whether access to and marketing of an individually held commitment savings product lead to an increase in female decision-making power within the household.
 We find positive impacts, particularly for women who have below median decision-making power in the baseline, and we find this leads to a shift toward female-oriented durable goods purchased in the household.

-Goals and Objectives;
+Keywords: Goals and Objectives;

 Welfare or Wellbeing;